MEng Mechanical Engineering with Management / Overview

 - Pioneering innovation since 1824, Manchester was the first English university to offer an engineering degree

-- Offers a vibrant learning environment with extensive engineering industry links maintained by the Department's Industrial Advisory Board and collaborative research
+- Experience a vibrant learning environment with extensive engineering industry links

-- Excellent resources for information, computation, workshop and experimental laboratory facilities, including laser laboratories and wind tunnels
+- Excellent resources for information, computation, workshop and lab facilities, including laser laboratories and wind tunnels

-- Accredited for professional registration by the Institution of Mechanical Engineers - meets 4-year study requirement for Chartered Engineer (CEng)
+- Accredited by the Institution of Mechanical Engineers and meets academic requirements towards becoming a Chartered Engineer.

 Policy on additional costs